 - Add ¼ cup of wheat bran (miller’s bran) to foods.
 You can put it in cooked cereal, applesauce, or meat loaf.

 - Eat ½ cup cooked beans, such as navy, kidney, pinto, black, lima, or white beans.

 Things to consider

 Try not to add too much fiber to your diet at once.
 You may get symptoms such as bloating, cramping, or gas.
 You can prevent these by increasing your fiber slowly.
 Start with one of the changes listed above.
 Wait several days to a week before making another.
 If one change doesn’t seem to work for you, try a different one.
 Be sure to drink more fluids as you increase the amount of fiber you eat.
 Fluids help your body digest fiber.
-Try to drink 8 glasses a day.
-Choose no- or low-calorie beverages, such as water, unsweetened tea, or diet soda.
+Try to drink 8 glasses a day, totaling at least 64 ounces a day.
+Choose no- or low-calorie beverages, such as water, unsweetened tea, or flavored water.

 Questions to ask your doctor

 - Should I take a supplement to increase my fiber intake?